 Children in the United States are less active than ever before.

-We’re partnering with The Daily Mile to launch The Daily Mile USA, a free, school-based program that encourages children to run or jog for fifteen minutes every day to improve their health, concentration and learning.
-The Daily Mile USA offers schools and their employees a program that’s easy to implement and use.
-The Daily Mile USA aims to improve the health and wellbeing of children, while identifying and understanding the connections between physical activity and improved academic, behavioral and health outcomes in students.
+We partnered with The Daily Mile Foundation to launch The Daily Mile USA, a free, school-based program that encourages children to run or jog for fifteen minutes every day to improve their health, concentration, and learning.
+The Daily Mile USA offers schools and their students a program that is easy to implement and use.
+We are working with The Daily Mile Foundation to improve the health and wellbeing of children, while identifying and understanding the connections between physical activity and improved academic, behavioral and health outcomes in students.

-Together, we are building a community of educators and parents who prioritize physical activity in educational environments across America.
+Together, we are building a community who prioritizes physical activity in educational environments across America.

 Our Next Move

 We are working with community partners and educators to bring the program to schools across Washington state and beyond.
 We are continuing to evaluate the impact of The Daily Mile, the role of physical activity during the school day, and the connections between physical activity and positive academic, behavioral, and health outcomes.

 After an initial pilot study, we found The Daily Mile is logistically feasible for elementary teachers in the United States.
 We also identified small improvements in standardized academic performance measures focused on mathematics, however, additional research is required to validate these observations.
 Efforts are now focused on investigating the sustainability and impact of The Daily Mile in remote, in-person, and hybrid learning environments, as well as removing barriers so every student can participate.

 For resources and information on other ways to help your students move, visit our Physical Activity Resources for Teachers page.